 Since the goal of the program is to give the young students legal information that will assist them for a successful transition to adulthood, the law students' outreach also includes an individual meeting with each youth to ensure that they have a transition plan, as well as to provide resources specific to each student in various areas, including housing, education, and employment.

 The Street Law Clinic provides Southwestern students the opportunity to enrich their own legal education while gaining an appreciation of the importance of providing public service to the greater community.
-The course is taught by Professor Laura Dym Cohen, Director of the Street Law Clinic and Community Outreach, who has extensive experience in the area of children's law.
+The course is taught by Professor Laura Dym Cohen, Director of the Street Law Clinic and Public Service Programs, who has extensive experience in the area of children's law.

 Read the article about Professor Cohen and the Street Law Program that appeared in Vista Del Mar's View magazine (PDF)